Tiznow: 2000: three-year-old season

 At three years old, it took Tiznow three tries to break his maiden, finally winning for the first time on May 31 by 8 1/2 lengths.
-In his next start, the Affirmed Handicap on July 1, he defeated grade 1 winner Dixie Union by a neck, displaying what would become his trademark quality, gameness.
+In his next start, the Affirmed Handicap on July 1, he defeated grade 1 winner Dixie Union by a neck.

 In his next start, the Swaps Stakes on July 23, Tiznow finished second behind Captain Steve after a troubled trip.
 In the Pacific Classic, Tiznow faced older horses for the first time and finished second when Skimming got an early lead and kicked clear of the field.
 This was the first time he was ridden by jockey Chris McCarron, who quickly learned that Tiznow disliked the whip and adjusted tactics accordingly.
 "From that point on, that’s the way I rode him.
 I didn’t hit him a whole lot.
 I just tried to encourage him to run by chirping to him and moving my hands, and if I felt it was necessary, to show him the stick and tap," McCarron said.